-Associate in Arts in Psychology for Transfer degree (AA-T)
+Associate in Arts in Psychology for Transfer

 This degree is intended for students who plan to transfer to the California State University (CSU) with a major in psychology.
 Students who complete the degree will be guaranteed admission to a CSU campus and will be prepared to pursue a bachelors' degree in a similar major.